glm729/code-examples/README.md

 ### Computational literacy

 I am not a computer scientist or software engineer.
-I have essentially learned a bit of programming on the fly while studying statistics and while working at the CCG.
+I have essentially learned a bit of programming on the fly while studying statistics, while working at the CCG, and out of interest.
 It has definitely opened up more of an interest in the field, which I am happy to pursue, but I wouldn't call myself a full-on software engineer.